kunitoki/LuaBridge3/Manual.md

 When the script calls `useStateAndArgs`, it passes only the integer and string parameters.
 LuaBridge takes care of inserting the `lua_State*` into the argument list for the corresponding C++ function.
 This will work correctly even for the state created by coroutines.
 Undefined behavior results if the `lua_State*` is not the last parameter.

-The same is applicable for properies.
+The same is applicable for properties.

 3 - Passing Objects
 ===================